Granite vs. Quartz Countertops: Which One Wins on Durability?

 So, after all these rounds, which material wins on durability?
 It's not as simple as declaring a single, outright victor.
 The "winner" depends heavily on your lifestyle, priorities, and tolerance for maintenance.

-• For superior stain resistance, scratch resistance, and low maintenance, Quartz is the clear front-runner.
-If you prioritize ease of cleaning, a non-porous surface for hygiene, and don’t want to worry about sealing, quartz is likely your best bet.
-Its consistent appearance and wide range of colors also make it highly versatile for various design schemes.
+Superior stain resistance, scratch resistance, and low maintenance, quartz is the clear front-runner.
+If you value easy cleaning, a non-porous surface for hygiene, and a worry-free countertop that doesn't require sealing, quartz is the ideal option.
+Its consistent appearance and wide range of colors make it highly versatile for virtually any design scheme.

 In summary: